-Abstract

-Thanks to compact data representations and fast similarity computation, many binary code embedding techniques have been proposed for large-scale similarity search used in many computer vision applications including image retrieval.
-Most prior techniques have centered around optimizing a set of projections for accurate embedding.
-In spite of active research efforts, existing solutions suffer from diminishing marginal efficiency and high quantization errors as more code bits are used.
+Abstract.
+Thanks to compact data representations and fast similarity computation, many binary code embedding techniques have been recently proposed for large-scale similarity search used in many computer vision applications including image retrieval.
+Most of prior techniques have centered around optimizing a set of projections for accurate embedding.
+In spite of active research efforts, existing solutions suffer both from diminishing marginal efficiency as more code bits are used, and high quantization errors naturally coming from the binarization.

-To reduce both quantization error and diminishing efficiency we propose a novel binary code embedding scheme, Quadra-Embedding, that assigns two bits for each projection to define four quantization regions, and a binary code distance function tailored to our method.
-Our method is directly applicable to most binary code embedding methods.
-Our scheme combined with four state-of-the-art embedding methods has been evaluated and achieves meaningful accuracy improvement in most experimental configurations.
+In order to reduce both quantization error and diminishing efficiency we propose a novel binary code embedding scheme, Quadra-Embedding, that assigns two bits for each projection to define four quantization regions, and a novel binary code distance function tailored specifically to our encoding scheme.
+Our method is directly applicable to a wide variety of binary code embedding methods.
+Our scheme combined with four state-of-the-art embedding methods has been evaluated with three public image benchmarks.
+We have observed that our scheme achieves meaningful accuracy improvement in most experimental configurations under k- and $\varepsilon$ -NN search.